EinAeffchen/Smol/README.md

     ```

 4.  **Access the Application:**
 Your media manager will be available in your browser at Your media manager should now be running and be accssible at **[http://localhost:8000](http://localhost:8000)**

+---

+## License

+- Project license: PolyForm Noncommercial License 1.0.0.
+See `LICENSE.md`.
+- Third‑party software remains under its own licenses.
+See `THIRD_PARTY_NOTICES.md`.

+Noncommercial only: You may use, run, modify, and share this project for non‑commercial purposes, but commercial use is not permitted under this license.

+## Redistribution Notes (Binaries and Docker)

+- Binaries (PyInstaller):
+  - The application may bundle Qt/PySide6 components.
+PySide6 is licensed under LGPL‑3.0.
+  - Include copies of the LGPL‑3.0 and relevant Qt/PySide6 license texts in your distribution, allow reverse engineering for debugging such modifications, and ensure dynamic linking to Qt libraries (PyInstaller typically bundles shared libraries).
+  - If you include Apache‑2.0 components with `NOTICE` files (e.g., some ML libraries), include their `NOTICE` content.

+- Docker Image:
+  - The image installs `ffmpeg` via Debian packages.
+FFmpeg’s licenses and notices are included in the image (e.g., `/usr/share/doc/ffmpeg/`).
+Preserve those when redistributing the image and comply with the license terms for enabled codecs.
+  - The image contains additional third‑party packages installed via `uv` (Python).
+Refer to `THIRD_PARTY_NOTICES.md` for attribution and consider including generated license reports in releases.

+## Third‑Party License Reports (Optional)

+For precise attribution per release, you can generate machine‑readable reports:

+- Python:
+  - `uv pip install pip-licenses`
+  - `uv run pip-licenses --with-system --format=markdown --output-file THIRD_PARTY_LICENSES_PY.md`

+- Frontend:
+  - `npm i -g license-checker`
+  - `license-checker --production --summary --json > THIRD_PARTY_LICENSES_JS.json`